udacity/android-kotlin-notifications/README.md

 Getting Started
 ---------------

+1. JDK 21 needs to be set and JAVA_HOME configured correctly.
+Use [SDKMAN](https://sdkman.io/usage) to set this up if needed.
-1. Download
+2. Download
-2. Switch to start branch
+3. Switch to start branch
-3. Run the app.
+4. Run the app.